 The U.S. government also sued BP, Transocean and BP’s partners in the well, Mitsui & Co.
 (8031)’s MOEX Offshore 2007 and The Woodlands, Texas-based Anadarko Petroleum Corp.
-(APC), alleging violations of federal pollution laws.
+(APC:US), alleging violations of federal pollution laws.
 Louisiana and Alabama sued as well.

 Alabama hasn’t decided whether to ask for an earlier trial date than suggested by BP and the lead plaintiffs’ lawyers, said Luther Strange, the state’s attorney general.